deadlydog/deadlydog.github.io/_posts/2024-10-14-Type-less-by-using-PowerShell-type-accelerators.md

 Rather than creating a bunch of custom type accelerators for .NET types that don't have built-in ones, you can instead use the `using namespace` statement to import an entire namespace and then use the types in that namespace without needing the fully qualified name.

-Here's an example of using the `using namespace` statement to import the `System.Net.Http` namespace and then use the `HttpClient` and `HttpRequestHeaders` classes without the fully qualified name:
+Here's an example of using the `using namespace` statement to import the `System.Net.Http` namespace and then using the `HttpClient` and `HttpRequestHeaders` classes without the fully qualified name:

 ```powershell
 using namespace System.Net.Http